Anguillan company law: Corporate personality

-In Anguilla a company has separate legal personality from its members (unlike, for example, a partnership registered under the Limited Partnership Act (Cap L.70) or otherwise regulated by the Partnership Act (Cap P.05)).
+In Anguilla, a company possesses a separate legal personality from its members unlike, for example, a partnership registered under the Limited Partnership Act (Cap L.70) or governed by the Partnership Act (Cap P.05).

 The members of a company is not liable for the debts or obligations of the company.
 Similarly, directors or officers of a company are not normally liable for the company's debts except insofar as they may otherwise be liable for their own conduct or actions.
 The primary circumstances where liability may be imposed upon directors in relation to their acts as directors are (1) where the director is guilty of fraudulent trading or misfeasance, or (2) where the director undertakes personal responsibility or liability for certain actions.

 Conversely, the assets of a company are regarded as belonging solely to the company and not the company's members.
 In exception circumstances the courts are prepared to "pierce the corporate veil" and treat the assets of the company as belonging to the members (or, conversely, treat the company's obligations as the obligations of the members), but the circumstances in which this will be done are rare and exceptional.